BLUEFIN BLOWOUT RULES

 - There will be no line class or tackle limitations to this tournament.

 - All fish weighed in for prize eligibility must be caught from a registered boat.
-This is a boat tournament and in the event of mechanical failure, prior to Thursday, Captain and Crew may request that they fish an alternative boat, but the tournament committee MUST approve the boat change.
+This is a boat tournament and in the event of mechanical failure, or other uncontrollable circumstances prior to Thursday, Captain and Crew may request that they fish an alternative boat, but the tournament committee MUST approve the boat change.

 - As per NMFS rules and regulations, there will be so switching of fish.
 Once a fish is tied off along side or hauled aboard a boat, that fish belongs to that boat.
 The tournament committee asks that any fish that are in contention be radioed or relayed to the committee boat.
 Boats that are fishing off shore are required to radio other boats to announce a fish in contention to any participants in the area.
 The intention is to log the fish and avoid foul play.